roadrunner-server/docs/php/debugging.md

 {% endcode %}

-### XDebug for RoadRunner installed on Docker
+## XDebug for RoadRunner installed on Docker

-First create a `docker-compose.yml` file in your project root or copy environment and extra_hosts sections in your existing `docker-compose.yml` file:
+First, create a `docker-compose.yml` file in your project root, or copy the `environment` and `extra_hosts` sections into your existing `docker-compose.yml`:

 {% code title="docker-compose.yml" %}